 “Formstack has really aided and improved communication between the linemen and our office.
 It’s helped everyone all around,” Welch said.

 Formstack is now crucial to data management across departments at Holy Cross.
 They utilize nearly 200 forms, streamlining key processes like customer rebate forms, contractor requests, and work orders.
-Many of their forms are paired with WebMerge, a Formstack company that produces beautifully designed documents from form data.
-From creating PDF project reports for long-term data storage to providing welcome letters to new customers, WebMerge has been a great pairing with Formstack for Holy Cross.
+Several of their forms are connected to Formstack Documents templates.
+With Formstack Documents, Holy Cross can use their form data to produce beautifully designed documents that can be shared with staff and customers.
+From creating PDF project reports for long-term data storage to providing welcome letters to new customers, pairing Formstack Forms and Documents has improved several workflows for Holy Cross.

 Overall, Holy Cross has found immense value in Formstack’s robust platform.